Connoiter/king_tutte_datamap_scrolls/Readme.md

 Notably, Tutte worked to crack the German High Command communications code known by the Allies as “Fish,” an even tougher nut to crack than the more well-known Enigma machine.
-Feel free to nerd out on tools he developed such as the Δ and double-delta methods, wherein the cracker digitally simulated mechanical wheel-based crypto comm boxes.
+Feel free to nerd out on tools he developed such as the Δ and double-delta methods, wherein the hacker digitally simulated mechanical wheel-based crypto communiction boxes such as the Enigma machine.
 It can be thought of as an en silico picking of physical locks by tuning into (via XOR filters on bit streams) their encrypted digital broadcasts.

-Bonus points to the man, during the war the Allies never captured a Lorenz machine (which generated Fish code).
-In contrast, for Enigma they had a machine including its code books, which proved quite handy while reverse engineering the Enigma machine, otherwise all one'd have to go on is the ciphertext to work it all out. :(
+The reason why this work was more impressive than cracking Enigma is that during the war the Allies never captured a Lorenz machine (which generated Fish code).
+In contrast, for Enigma they did acquire a machine including its code books, which proved quite handy while reverse engineering the Enigma machine, otherwise all one'd have to go on is intercepted ciphertext broadcast to work it all out. :(

 Perhaps his work which is closest to this datamap technology is to be found in his 1963 paper, [How to Draw a